 Excused absences due to illness or other compelling reasons will only be granted subject to the provisions of Article VII, Section 2 of the current Academic & Disciplinary Regulations and require approval by the Academic Standards Committee.

-For fall 2016 exams arrangements for exam rescheduling must be made before Friday, December 9, 2016.
+For spring 2017 exams, arrangements for exam rescheduling must be made before Friday, April 28, 2017.